-The Metropolis-Hastings (MH) algorithm (described in the companion paper, Parrenin et al., 2017) enables the calculation of an accumulation rate uncertainty which takes into account the age uncertainty of the radar isochrones (see S2).
+- In addition, the Metropolis-Hastings (MH) algorithm (described in the companion paper, Parrenin 160 et al., submitted) enables the calculation of an accumulation rate uncertainty which takes into account the age uncertainty of the radar isochrones.
 The age uncertainty of the radar isochrones is a combination of the radar depth uncertainties translated to age uncertainties (Cavitte et al., 2016) and the AICC12 ice core chronology uncertainties (Veres et al., 2013; Bazin et al., 2013).
 Cavitte et al. (2016) describe the various sources of radar depth uncertainty and how they are calculated.
-The radar isochrone depth and age uncertainties are given in Table 1.
+The radar - 165 isochrone depth and age uncertainties are given in Table 1.
 We plot the time-averaged accumulation rate and the paleoaccumulation rates for each isochrone-bounded layer over the survey region (see Fig.3, 4).
-The accumulation rate uncertainties are given in Fig. S2 and further discussed in Supplement 2.
+The accumulation uncertainties are given in Fig. S2.